 It’s a somewhat subtle difference, but these are two different issues.
 The first is a very relatable condition that affects anyone trying to accomplish anything.
-The second is what I’ve always thought of as the traditional definition of writer’s block as it relates to the career writer.
+The second is what I’ve always considered the traditional definition of writer’s block as it relates to the career writer.

-The difference between these two definitions is why you’ll have articles or think pieces written about “how to overcome writer’s block” and “why writer’s block isn’t a thing” and both can be helpful in their own way.
+The difference between these two definitions is why you’ll have articles or think pieces written about “how to overcome writer’s block” and “why writer’s block isn’t a thing,” Both can be helpful in their own way.

 That’s because the traditional definition of a writer who doesn’t know how or what to write anymore is largely just a trope.
-Sure, there are writers who get paralyzed into stasis when they get to a certain point in their career, or get hopelessly stuck on a specific project.
-That happens all the time, and just as often to working writers as non-working ones.
+Some writers get paralyzed into stasis when they reach a certain point in their career or get hopelessly stuck on a specific project.
+That happens often and just as often to working writers as to non-working ones.

-Whenever I have experienced writer’s block personally, it seems to come in two different styles.
+Whenever I have experienced writer’s block, it seems to come in two different styles.
 Either I’ve got to a point in the story I’m writing that I can’t see clearly how to write, or I’m between projects and can’t decide what story to write.

-In both of these situations, it isn’t necessarily my motivation to write that is the problem.
+In both situations, it isn’t necessarily my motivation to write that is the problem.
 Instead, it’s my motivation to make a decision that is the issue.
-This could be due to a number of factors.
-Usually the fear of making a bad decision plays a pretty prominent role.
+This could be due to several factors.
+Usually, the fear of making a bad decision plays a pretty prominent role.

 The fear of picking an idea.

-Meanwhile, if you write something you’re passionate about regardless of whether you’re wasting time or not, chances are it will be better written, better received, and most importantly, easier for you to actually finish without getting burnt out or blocked.
+Meanwhile, suppose you write something you’re passionate about, regardless of whether you’re wasting time.
+In that case, chances are it will be better written, better received, and most importantly, easier to finish without getting burnt out or blocked.

 What if you’re passionate about a lot of different ideas, though?
-This fear can manifest in another way: keeping you in a perpetual state of stasis, or what my first screenwriting professor Jon O’Brien referred to as “playing in the sandbox.”
+This fear can manifest in another way: keeping you in a perpetual state of stasis, or what my first screenwriting professor Jon O’Brien called “playing in the sandbox.”

 The sandbox is where all you do is come up with cool ideas and never do the hard work of forming them into actual stories.
 It can be easy to get lost chasing shiny new ideas and never get around to writing any of them.
 After all, what’s perfect in your head can never be bad on paper, right?